xdan/jodit/JODIT-DEVELOPMENT-GUIDE.md

 import { Some } from './some';
 ```

+## Prefer Full File Paths and Use the Jodit Namespace

+For better tree-shaking, reduced code cohesion, and to avoid circular dependencies,
-## Prefer full file paths over shortcuts.
-Also use jodit namespace instead of relative path
+it is preferable to use full file paths instead of shortcuts.
+Additionally, use the `jodit` namespace instead of relative paths.

-For better tree-shaking and less code cohesion.
-It also avoids circular dependencies.

 Wrong: